NITeQ/niteq.github.io/team/_posts/2023-07-10-pedro-ripper.md

 Pedro Ripper is a Master's student at PUC-Rio and a R&D Analyst at PSR.
-His research is focused mainly on NISQ Era algorithms and Quantum Optimization.
+His studies concentrate on NISQ era algorithms and Quantum Optimization.